Rick's Daily Tips

 As a side note, your question made it sound like you aren’t really happy with your photos rotating either.
 If that’s the case you can easily put a stop to that as well.
 Just follow the steps below:

-1 – Tap your phone’s Settings icon (it looks like a “gear“).
+1 – Tap your phone’s “gear” shaped Settings icon.

 2 – Tap Display.